Drums in communication: Slit gongs

 Message drums, or more properly slit gongs, with hollow chambers and long, narrow openings that resonate when struck, are larger all-wood instruments hollowed out from a single log.
 Slit-log drums are common in the drum communication systems of Papua New Guinea, where they are known in Tok Pisin as garamut.
-Variations in the thickness of the walls would vary the tones when struck by heavy wooden drum sticks.
-While some were simple utilitarian pieces they could also be highly elaborate works of sculpture while still retaining their function.
-Often there are small stands under each end of the drum to keep it off of the ground and let it vibrate more freely.
+Variations in the thickness of the walls give varying tones when struck by the heavy wooden drum sticks.
+While some are simple and utilitarian, they can also be highly elaborate works of sculpture while still retaining their function.

-These drums were made out of hollowed logs.
-The bigger the log, the louder sound would be made and thus the farther it could be heard.
-A long slit would be cut in one side of the tree trunk.
-Next, the log would be hollowed out through the slit, leaving lips (wooden ledges) on each side of the opening.
-A drum could be tuned to produce a lower note and a higher note.
-For that it would need to be hollowed out more under one lip than under the other.
+A long slit is cut in one side of a log, then it is hollowed out through the slit, leaving lips (wooden ledges) on each side of the opening.
+Using a larger log enables a louder sound that can be heard over longer distances.
+By hollowing more under one lip and less under the other, the drum can be tuned to produce two different notes, a lower and a higher one.
 The drum's lips are hit with sticks, beating out rhythms of high and low notes.
+Small stands are often placed under each end of the drum to keep it off the ground and let it vibrate more freely.

 Under ideal conditions, the sound can be understood at 3 to 7 mi, but interesting messages usually get relayed on by the next village.
-"The talking drums" or "jungle drums" is also a euphemism for gossip – similar to "the grapevine".
+Drums used by the Bulu people of Cameroon might be heard as far away as 10 to 15 miles at night, compared to three to four during daytime.

 Cambarysu

 The Catuquinaru tribe of Brazil reportedly used a drum called the cambarysu to send vibrations through the ground to other cambarysus up to 1.5 km away.
-Some scholars expressed skepticism that the device existed, and that it sent vibrations through the ground rather than the air.
+Some scholars expressed skepticism about the claim that it sent vibrations through the ground (rather than the air), and about the claim that it existed.